For more detailed information on Pickleball, please contact:

 217-919-0318

-The Quincy Park District currently has Two Pickleball courts in Johnson Park, Six Pickleball Courts in Berrian Park, Six Courts in Upper Moorman Park and Four Pickleball Courts in Madison Park
+The Quincy Park District currently has 18 Pickleball Courts.
+There are two Pickleball courts in Johnson Park, Six Pickleball Courts in Berrian Park, Six Courts in Upper Moorman Park and Four Courts in Madison Park

 Equipment is free of charge at concession building at the Batting Cage facility, Moorman Park.